Austevoll Municipality

 Austevoll is a municipality and an archipelago in Vestland county, Norway.
-It is located in the traditional district of Midthordland in Western Norway.
+It is located in the traditional district of Midhordland in Western Norway.
 The administrative centre is the village of Storebø on the island of Huftarøy.
-Other villages include Årland, Austevollshella, Bakkasund, Bekkjarvik, Birkeland, Haukanes, Husavik, Kolbeinsvik, Otterå, Våge, and Vinnes.
+Other villages in the municipality include Årland, Austevollshella, Bakkasund, Bekkjarvik, Birkeland, Haukanes, Husavik, Kolbeinsvik, Otterå, Våge, and Vinnes.

 The municipality consists of hundreds of islands located southwest of the city of Bergen.
 The municipality is considered to be among the ports in the world with the largest ocean-going fishing trawler fleet.
 Since the 1980s, the offshore oil industry and fish farming industry have both grown to be important industries in Austevoll.